Ezequiel Duran Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.60 team ERA that ranks 29th across all league pitching staffs.
+- The Athletics have the 29th-ranked team ERA across all MLB pitching staffs (5.59).

-- Athletics pitchers combine to allow 188 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Athletics pitchers combine to rank 25th in baseball in home runs allowed (188 total, 1.3 per game).

-- Newcomb will start for the Athletics, his first of the season.
+- Medina gets the start for the Athletics, his 15th of the season.
+He is 3-8 with a 5.46 ERA and 87 strikeouts in 90 2/3 innings pitched.

-- The 30-year-old left-hander has pitched out of the bullpen five times this season.
+- The righty last pitched on Monday against the Toronto Blue Jays, when he tossed 4 2/3 innings, allowing three earned runs while giving up three hits.

-- Opposing hitters have compiled a batting average of only .080 against him this season.
-He has a 1.13 ERA and 11.3 strikeouts per nine innings over his five appearances.
+- The 24-year-old has put up an ERA of 5.46, with 8.6 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.